ckglidden/UPCH-species-distribution-tutorial/README.md

 #### Clean MAPBIOMAS data :broom:

-_Step 8._ Make sure your data is in long format.
-If you have data across time you may need to aggregate the data (e.g., take the mean) or subset data to the year of the sample.
-Below, we will relabel MAPBIOMAS classes to make it easier to view results and then aggregate LULC data by taking the mean across the study period.
+_Step 8._ Using the data downloaded in step 7 and the code below, we will relabel MAPBIOMAS classes to make it easier to view results and then aggregate LULC data by taking the mean across the study period.
 Note: Given the pace of LULC change, this is a really coarse way of aggregating the data and we likely loose a lot of signal.

 ```
 ##read in MAPBIOMAS data output